-It's easy to reach the Northwest Territories from major airports in southern and western Canada.
 There's daily jet service to Yellowknife from Calgary, Edmonton and seasonally, Vancouver.
 Jet service is also available from Ottawa via Iqaluit, Nunavut.
-Our busiest airport is Yellowknife, which serves as a connection point for flights within the Northwest Territories, and the hub for jet flights from the south.
-Most larger NWT communities are only a short flight away.
-See our website for details about major airline service and local connections: www.spectacularnwt.com/howtogethere/byair.
+See the NWT Tourism website for details about major airline service and local connections: www.spectacularnwt.com/howtogethere/byair.

 NWT communities welcome visitors to seasonal festivals and outstanding annual events like Inuvik’s Great Northern Arts Festival, Yellowknife’s Folk on the Rocks Music Festival and the Open Sky Festival in Fort Simpson.

-Climate is a top consideration in planning trips toe Canada’s Northwest Territories.
-Summer temperatures range from 10°C (50°F) to 22°C (72°F), hovering around 20°C in July and August.
-Water temperatures are very cold, ranging from 0° C to 20°C (32° F to 70° F).
+Weather is a top consideration in trip planning.
+Summer temperatures range from 10°C (50°F) to 34°C (93.2°F), hovering around 23°C in July and August.
 Conditions are usually dry and sunny, with daylight lasting 18 to 24 hours.
-But the weather can be unpredictable, so outdoor adventurers dress in layers.
-While snow can fall in any month, winter runs from October to late March.
+But the weather can vary, so dress in layers.

 |From Yellowknife to :||Kilometres||Miles|

 |Hay River, NT||483||300|